 Jeanette is almost 6 months pregnant and is definitely starting to show.
 She (and when I'm lucky, I) get to feel our growing baby kicking and punching up a storm every day.
 We feel in awe of this life, this miracle.
 Jeanette is very fit and healthy so we knew that if we took it slow and steady, we could climb that mountain.
 We got on the trail at 7 in order to hike in the coolest part of the day and to miss some of the swarms of summer hikers heading up this popular trail.

-I always forget how much I like this trail.
+I always forget how much I like the trail up the McIntyre Mountain Range.
 You get a nice warm up on the 0.9 mile hike to the intersection with the Marcy Dam trail and then make your way over some rolling terrain before beginning your climb in earnest.
 It was decently cool for July and it took a while before we took our long sleeves off.
 Koda took many drinks from all the streams we passed early on.
 I had a liter just for him once we got out of the running water zone.
-We leap frogged with more and more groups as we got higher and clumped up with a bunch at the scramble with the weather warning sign.
-We met Wright Peaks summit steward for the day, Jen, on her way up.
+We leap-frogged with more and more groups as we got higher and clumped up with a bunch at the scramble with the weather warning sign.
+We met Wright Peak's summit steward for the day, Jen, on her way up.
 When we got to the intersection with the Algonquin trail, we discovered that all of the groups were heading that way.
 Our hopes rose at the prospect of a reasonably quiet summit.
 Jeanette was doing really well keeping her heart rate down and was climbing very strong.